Udynathcodes/alx-low_level_programming/README.md

-0x06.
-C - More pointers, arrays and strings
+0x15.
+C - File I/O, alx project .
+And it was done by:

+* UDUAK-OBONG UWAH.